 It’s just big enough for a hotel key or a few bills, which makes it handy on the beach: You can swim while your valuables hang out in relative secrecy.
 The Bindle Bottle is also useful at the gym (you can stash your locker key in the bottle instead of a pocket, which many workout clothes lack).

 It’s not, however, ideal for running.
-Its double-walled construction and 24-ounce fluid capacity makes it too large and bulky to carry while logging your morning miles.
+Even the new Bindle Slim, a tall, double-walled 20-ounce option that fits in most universal cupholders, is too large and bulky to carry while logging your morning miles.
 Short hikes are OK: The cap’s broad handle makes it comfortable to hold while walking.

 We’ve used the one-liter BeFree to drink from roadside streams, backcountry lakes, hillside springs, and airport bathrooms—and can report no resulting ill effects.
 And you can count on a cartridge to last for several trips: Each one filters 1,000 liters (says Katadyn) and replacements cost $25.

 Article continues below advertisement